 - 5.1 Approval Required for Compensated Outside Work or Activity and for Outside Board Service.
 No full-time member of the faculty or administrative and professional staff employed by the U.T.
 System or any of the institutions on a 12-month or nine-month basis shall be employed in any outside work or activity or receive from an outside source any compensation, or serve on an outside board until a description of the nature and extent of the employment or activity and the range of any compensation has been timely filed with and approved by the president of the institution, or his or her designee(s), or by the Chancellor or his or her designee(s) for U.T.
-System Administration employees, as set forth in the policies of the U.T.
-System or the Handbook of Operating Procedures of each institution.
+System Administration employees, as set forth in the policies of the U. T. System or the Handbook of Operating Procedures of each institution.
 Filings and approvals for the presidents will be made to the appropriate Executive Vice Chancellor.
 Filings and approvals for the Chancellor, the General Counsel to the Board, and the Chief Audit Executive will be made to the Chairman of the Board. - 5.2 Additional Financial Disclosures.
 All officers and employees shall, in a timely manner, furnish such additional written financial disclosures as may be required by State or federal authorities or by U. T. System Administration or institutional authorities. - 5.3 Electronic Database.
-Disclosure of outside activity, documentation of requests for approval, and subsequent approvals required under Section 5.1, above, shall be maintained in an electronic database, following guidelines provided by U. T. System Administration. - 5.4 Effective Date.
-U. T. System Administration and each institution shall have approved policies implementing the provisions of Section 5 in place no later than January 15, 2013. - Sec.
+Disclosure of outside activity, documentation of requests for approval, and subsequent approvals required under Section 5.1, above, shall be maintained in an electronic database, following guidelines provided by U. T. System Administration. - Sec.
 6 Free Advice.
 Even in the case of employees specifically engaged only in residence work, there exists an obligation, usually intermittent, to furnish expert knowledge and counsel for public benefit free of charge, provided that the meeting of this obligation by an employee does not interfere with his or her regular duties, and provided further that in meeting this obligation an employee shall avoid undue competition with legitimate private agencies.

-Sec.
+- Sec.
 7 Separation of Activities.
-If a U. T. System Administration or U. T. institution employee works in a private capacity, the employee must make it clear to those who employ him or her that the work is unofficial and that the name of the U. T. System or any of the institutions is not in any way to be connected with the employee's name, except when used to identify the member as the author of work related to the employee's academic or research area as more fully described in Rule 90101 of the Regents' Rules and Regulations concerning general rules for intellectual property.
-No employee engaged in outside remunerative activities shall use in connection therewith the official stationery of the System, give as a business address any building or department of the U. T. System or any of the institutions, or any University telephone extension.
+If a U. T. System Administration or U. T. System institution employee engages in any outside activity, the employee must make it clear to those who employ him or her that the work is unofficial and that the name of the U. T. System or any of the institutions is not in any way to be connected with the employee's name, except when used to identify the member as the author of work related to the employee's academic or research area as more fully described in Rule 90101 of the Regents' Rules and Regulations concerning general rules for intellectual property.
+No employee engaged in outside activities shall use in connection therewith the official stationery of the System, give as a business address any building or department of the U. T. System or any of the institutions, or any University telephone extension. - Sec.

-- Sec.
 8 Use of University Property.
-U. T. System Administration and U. T. institutional property may only be used for State purposes appropriate to the System or institutional mission. - Sec.
+U. T. System Administration and U. T. System institutional property may only be used for State purposes appropriate to the System or institutional mission. - Sec.
 9 Opinions for Advertising Purposes.
-Every employee who gives professional opinions must protect the U. T. System or any of the institutions against the use of such opinions for advertising purposes. - Sec.
+Every employee must protect the U. T. System and U. T. System institutions against the use of opinions for advertising purposes. - Sec.
 10 Noncompliance.
 Noncompliance with this Rule subjects an employee to disciplinary action, including termination, in accord with applicable procedures.

-Compensation - any form of benefit including but not limited to salary, retainer, or promised, deferred, or contingent interest.
+Compensation - any form of benefit including but not limited to salary, retainer, honoraria, intellectual property rights, or royalties, or promised, deferred, or contingent interest.1